E-Car Club Membership Agreement Terms and Conditions

 E-Car Club Ltd (‘E-Car’) is a car club that enables private and business users (‘Members’) to book and use all-electric vehicles (‘vehicle[s]’) for periods ranging from one hour to one day or more.
 Joining us as a Member for either the single, one-off Membership Fee or our Subscription Membership Fees (each explained in the Tariff Guide under Appendix 1 of this document) means access to our low cost travel option when you need it.

 E-Car is a private limited company that is registered in England and Wales under company number 7789666.
-Its registered office address and main place of business is at 29 Shand Street, London SE1 2ES.
+Its registered office address and main place of business is at Ubeeqo UK Ltd trading as E-Car Club at Unit 8.0G, The Leather Market, Weston Street, London, SE1 3ER.

 1 Basic Terms